 Rest assured, every horse has an experienced handler who will guide and watch riders at all times.
 If it's your first time, the driver will lead the horse and walk alongside you as you ride.

-The Mansion in Baguio was built in 1908 to serve as the official summer residence of U.S. Governors-General during the American occupation.
-Today, The Mansion serves as the official summer palace of the President of the Philippines.
+The Mansion in Baguio was built in 1908 to serve as the official summer residence of U.S. Governors-General during the American occupation, making it one of the historical places in Baguio.
+Today, this Baguio City tourist spot serves as the official summer palace of the President of the Philippines.

-Located in the eastern side of the city, it right in front of the idyllic Wright Park.
+Located on the eastern side of the city, it right in front of the idyllic Wright Park.
 This grand palace is easily one of the most photographed landmarks in Baguio.

 Aside from exploring the museum, the only other activity you can do here is picture-taking.
 So don't be shy about taking tons of photographs!